What Are the Preferred Payment Methods for Customers?

 Utilities Need to Embrace Digital Payments

 As customer experience management experts, we keep tabs on customer preferences so we can provide the solutions you need to keep your customers satisfied.
 Right now, that’s digital payment methods, like digital wallets and mobile apps.
-KUBRA payments offer those and more.
+KUBRA's customer payment options offer those and more.
 So if you're considering updating your payment acceptance options, contact us today to learn more about how KUBRA can help fill in the gaps.

 Other resources you may find interesting: